 Poste Italiane, founded in 1862 as an independent State administration, is the largest service distribution network in Italy and operates in various sectors, including mail and parcels, financial and insurance services, payment systems, telephony and the energy market.
-In 1998 it was transformed into a private company, and as of October 27, 2015 Poste Italiane's shares have been listed on the MTA.
-The Company is listed on the FTSE-MIB which includes the 40 Italian companies with the highest capitalization on the MTA, and is classifiable as a "large" company pursuant to the Governance Code, having reported a capitalization above € 1 billion as at the close of the last trading day of the last three calendar years prior to the period covered by this report.
+In 1998 it was transformed into a private company, and as of October 27, 2015 Poste Italiane's shares have been listed on the MTA (now EXM).
+The Company is listed on the FTSE-MIB which includes the 40 Italian companies with the highest capitalisation on the EXM, and is classifiable as a "large" company pursuant to the Governance Code, having reported a capitalisation above € 1 billion as at the close of the last trading day of the last three calendar years prior to the period covered by this report.